Swofford, Washington: Geography

+Swofford sits on the south shore of Riffe Lake, approximately 4.0 mi southeast of Mossyrock.

 The valley is known for farming and the land considered to consist of meadows amid rolling hills.
 Swofford Pond is fed by Sulphur Creek.
 In the early days of farming, the valley contained various orchards.

 Parks and recreation

 Swofford is home to Swofford Pond, a 240 acre lake.
 Once known as Swofford Valley Pond, it increased in size after the flooding of the surrounding region due to the creation of the Mossyrock Dam.
 The pond was first planned as a park in the late 1960s, and the waters are accessible by boat launch.
 The shallow lake contains such fish species as bass, bluegill, catfish, crappie, perch, and sturgeon.
 Trout, specifically brown and rainbow, are stocked and the pond is usually accessible throughout the year for fishing.

 Paralleling the south shore of the pond is the Swofford Pond Trail, established over an old logging road.
 The mostly flat, approximately 3.0 mi out-and-back trail courses through a mixed coniferous and hardwood forest with several open areas.
 The trail provides viewing of several species of birds, such as ducks, eagles and ospreys, and the area is visited by deer, elk, and otters.

+Sulphur Creek, which drains into Swofford Pond, is home to Sulphur Creek Falls.
+The two-tier horsetail waterfall, with a total height of 186 ft, flows over part of a bluff connected to a 100 foot rock column known locally as "Devil's Tower".
+(Note: The name of the rock column near Sulphur Creek Falls, "Devil's Tower", is considered to have been named by a local family.)
+The falls are approximately 0.25 mi south of the Swofford Pond Trail on a separate, unmarked trail.
+The area contains devil's club and salmon berry.

 Additional recreation includes a campground at Riffe Lake and Mossyrock Park.